jp-jaiprakash/ai-enabled-marketplace/README.md

         ```
    - Inside the MPC project let's add the tool to handle users [StoreTools](mcp_server/src/main/java/com/zenika/mcp_server/config/StoreTools.java)
      1. Create a Tool get a user info base on it's id, do check [data.sql](mcp_server/src/main/resources/data.sql) to see the user available in the database.
+        - Before defining the tool, complete method `getUserById` in [StoreService](mcp_server/src/main/java/com/zenika/mcp_server/service/StoreService.java) class.
+        - Define UserRepository in [UserRepository](mcp_server/src/main/java/com/zenika/mcp_server/repository/UserRepository.java) to retrieve the user from the database.
+        - Also define the `UserResponse` class in [UserResponse](mcp_server/src/main/java/com/zenika/mcp_server/model/UserResponse.java) to represent the user information.
         - The method should be annotated with `@Tool` and should return a `UserResponse`.
         - The method should use the `userService` to retrieve the user from the database.
         - The `@Tool` annotation should have the following parameters:
           - `name` provide a meaningful name for the tool, for example `getUserById`
           - `description` provide a meaningful description for the tool, for example `Get user information by user Id.
 Returns the user's ID, name, and email."`
+        - Run the corresponding unit test cases for StoreTools in [StoreToolsTests](mcp_server/src/test/java/com/zenika/mcp_server/config/StoreToolsTests.java) to check if the tool is working as expected.
+        - Run the JUnit test [StoreServiceTests](mcp_server/src/test/java/com/zenika/mcp_server/service/StoreServiceTests.java) `getUserById` and check if the test is passing.

    - Execute the JUnit test [UserAgentTests](handson/src/test/java/com/zenika/handson/agents/userManagement/UserAgentTests.java) and check if the test is passing.
 6. Using the UI or a curl command, ask to your agent to add, update or get user information